yuanfangluo/yuanfangluo.github.io/_posts/swiftui/cs193p/2021/2022-04-07-lecture7-viewmodifier-animation.md

 In other words, only changes in a ViewModifier's arguments since it joined in the UI are animated.

-## Not all ViewModifier arguments are animatable (e.g. font's are not), but most are.
+## Not all ViewModifier arguments are animatable (e.g. font's are not), but most are

 When a View arrives or departs, the entire thing is animated as a unit.